DavidHuang2002/davidhuang2002.github.io/projects/chat-app.md

   - Node.js
   - React
   - Deployment
-summary: "A minimalistic live chat app with user and chat room"
+summary: "A minimalistic live chat app with user and chat room, deployed using Vercel and Azure."
 ---